Iansachs1/Homework-01/RMChangelog.md

     .search-engine-optimization, .online-reputation-management, .social-media-marketing all have the same styles applied combined to one class .content-articles (changed class selectors for img and h2 tags contained in these articles as well)

+7. added comments to HMTL

+8. added comments to CSS